tj-actions/auto-doc/README.md

 # action-auto-doc

-Convert actions.yml spec to your readme file.
+Convert actions.yml spec to your README file.